tiagocoutinho/connio/README.md

 Pass a URL to the single point API function `connio.connection_for_url()` and it will return a communication object with a common generic API.

-Helpful when handling with instrumentation which work over serial line or TCP (and in future USB) with simple REQ-REP communication protocols (example:
+Helpful when dealing with instrumentation which work over serial line or TCP (and in future USB) with simple REQ-REP communication protocols (example:
 [SCPI](https://en.m.wikipedia.org/wiki/Standard_Commands_for_Programmable_Instruments)).